 In this way, the event achieved its goal of welcoming the new students and laid the groundwork for an educational process that goes beyond academics, focusing on holistic development and the development of personal skills to support learning throughout the year.

-From day one, the students began building both their academic foundation and their support network, as well as a personal system that will enable them to navigate the challenges of graduate school with greater clarity, focus, and guidance.
+From day one, the students began building not only their academic foundation but also a support network and a personal system that will enable them to navigate the challenges of graduate school with greater clarity, focus, and guidance.